 Below are a selection of useful links.
-Urras Oighreachd Ghabhsainn is not responsible for the content of external internet sites (except Dùthchas, Loch Stiapabhat and Urras Energy Society).
+Urras Oighreachd Ghabhsainn is not responsible for the content of external internet sites, except Dùthchas and Loch Stiapabhat.

 Community Land Scotland